-Today, you can tour the beautiful grounds of the observatory with friendly, knowledgeable guides and experience the universe though widescreen multimedia shows, exhibits, live presentations, and SlipherVision, an immersive space theater.
+Today, you can tour the beautiful grounds of the observatory with friendly, knowledgeable guides and experience the universe though widescreen multimedia shows, exhibits and live presentations.
 Be sure to check out the interactive Space Guard Academy exhibit, which also is popular.
 The observatory's Junior Astronomer is a great program that allows kids to fill out a packet on-site and receive a patch.

-You also can view the moon’s craters and Saturn’s rings through the 32-foot-long Clark Telescope.
-And peer through the legendary Pluto Telescope, which helped 24-year-old observatory assistant Clyde Tombaugh discover Pluto in 1930.
+You also can view the moon’s craters and sometimes see Saturn’s rings through the 32-foot-long Clark Telescope.
 The telescopes are housed in a variety of interesting buildings that pop up like giant mushrooms from the ponderosa forest floor.

-“Of all the planets, only Pluto was discovered in this country, so it’s a neat piece not only of scientific history but American history,” says Schindler.
+“Of all the traditional nine planets, only Pluto was discovered in this country, so it’s a neat piece not only of scientific history but American history,” says Schindler.